Open everyday by appointment.

-Our vineyard is located on the sunny hillsides of the municipalities of Cuisles, Marfaux, Jonquery and Chatillon-sur-Marne.
+Our vineyard is planted on sunny hillsides ranging in Cuisles, Marfaux, Jonquery and Chatillon-sur-Marne.

-For more diversity, we grow the three grape varieties: Chardonnay, Pinot Noir, and mainly Meunier.
-This is the assembly of these three varieties which is giving the typicality of Champagne.
+For more diversity, we grow three grape varieties: Chardonnay, Pinot Noir, and mainly Meunier.
+The blend of these three varieties brings the emblematic taste of Champagne.

-The grape variety “Meunier” gives the character and the specifity to the Champagne wines of the Marne Valley.
-It is really typical from the Marne Valley.
-This name of “Meunier” (miller) comes from his branches with white extremities comparable to flour.
+The grape variety “Meunier” gives character and specifity to the Champagne of the Marne Valley.
+It is absolutely typical from the Marne Valley.
+The name “Meunier” (miller) comes from its branches with white extremities resembling flour.

 The AOC Champagne (controlled designation of origin)

-The Champagne region is defined by a controlled designation of origin (AOC), delineated since 1927.
+The Champagne region is defined by a controlled designation of origin (AOC), adopted in 1927.
 It includes 34.000 hectares.

-The Champagne terroir is characterized by his geographic location and his specific climate, which create the grapes typicality, the freshness and the finesse desired for Champagne.
+The Champagne terroir is characterized by its location and its specific climate, which forms the grapes' typicality and brings freshness and finesse required in Champagne.

-Located at the northern limit of the vine culture, Champagne region has a rigorous climate for vines.
-Furthermore, the double climate influence, oceanic and continental, induced frosts sometimes heavy and destructives in winter, and a limited sunshine but some pretty hot summers.
-The grape takes all its aromas thanks to a slow maturation.
+Located in the northern limit of the vine culture, the Champagne region has a rigorous climate for vines.
+Furthermore, the double climate influence being oceanic and continental induces frosts that can be heavy and destructive in winter.
+On the other hand, summers are pretty hot with limited sunshine.
+The grape gains all its aromas thanks to a slow maturation.

-Another significant characteristic of Champagne region is its limestone basement.
-Chalk helps to drain the ground, and create a water reserve on the basement, which is ideal for plants and enable the grapes maturation.
-The terroir of Cuisles possess a typicality: there is, on the basement, green clays which are staying damp, even in dry period.
+Another significant characteristic of the Champagne region is its limestone subsoil.
+Chalk helps draining the ground and stocks water in the subsoils which is ideal for plants and enables the grapes' maturation.
+The terroir of Cuisles possesses a typicality: the subsoils contains green clay which remains wet, even during dry phases.

-This factors combination unique in the world gives to Champagne its characteristics, its extraordinary finesse which is making its reputation.
+This unique combination gives the Champagne its extraordinary finesse which is building its reputation.